 It will still use strong encryption, to protect your data, and work on all major operating systems.
 They also have their ProtonMail service, which is quite useful.

 HideMyAss do not have a free VPN, they do have a free web proxy.
 A web proxy does not give you the encryption that a true VPN does.
 What it will do is:

 If you need to quickly unlock something that is blocked due to your location, the free web proxy from HideMyAss is a perfect option.

-VyprVPN is another VPN service that we regard highly.
-While their free service by no means measures up to the full service, the free service has no bandwidth throttling.
-Unfortunately, it does limit you to 500 MB when you are on a free pass.
+Windscribe is another VPN service that has a limited free service.
+While their free service by no means measures up to the full service at all, the free service has no bandwidth throttling.
+Unfortunately, it does limit you to just 10 countries.

 It is a good bet that after using the free service for a while you will see it’s true benefit and upgrade.

 ProXPN is a newer VPN service.
 It does show promise, and their commitment to the community by offering a free sample is an encouraging sign.
 You need to sign up with an email address, but they do not ask for your credit card data when you are using the free side.